What did I love in Colosseum?

 Of course, Italy is known for its fashion and it can’t get any better than Via del Corso.
 From upscale shops at Spanish Steps to cheap stores spread along, this is one street that cannot be missed.
 Trastevere has classic stores for perfumes like RomaStore Profumi and other antique stores.
 Monti is the other neighborhood that can be explored for independent designer shops in classic narrow alleys.

 Is it worth all the money and time?

 There is a reason why Rome is classified as one of a kind destination.
 It truly got something for everyone and then there is Colosseum along with several Roman structures that cannot be missed.
 They are all definitely worth it and it is not a super expensive trip.
 It is easy to reach Rome as there are several cheap flights from all around Europe and also trains are comfortable with time and money.
 There is a reason for “All Roads Lead to Rome”.

 Any tips for first time visitors?

 - Lines at Colosseum can be huge and it is advisable to book tickets in advance online.
 There are various options to choose from and check them all here.
-And there are special entrances for group tours, like Stern Entrance which gives the panoramic view of Colosseum but eligible to enter via group tours.
-Also the underground level and top floor are also for group tours.
-If you don’t like to book in advance, you can still go and for few extra euros, book a group tour on site discussing all the options with private companies.
+And there are special entrances for group tours, like Stern Entrance which gives a panoramic view of the Colosseum but eligible to enter via group tours.
+Also, the underground level and top floor are also for group tours.
+If you don’t like to book in advance, you can still go and for a few extra euros, book a group tour on-site discussing all the options with private companies.

-- Colosseum is also available to visit at nights, if interested plan accordingly.
+- Colosseum is also available to visit at night, if interested plan accordingly.

 - Water is not served at many restaurants for free, so be prepared to spend money or BYOB.
 There are drinking outlets around Colosseum.